What is Civil Litigation?

 - Pretrial pleadings and motions

-The plaintiff must meet the sufficiency requirements that let the court know what occurred, explain the wrong committed by the defendant, and what relief or civil litigation damages you seek from the court.
+The plaintiff must meet the sufficiency requirements that let the court know what occurred, explain the wrong committed by the defendant, and what relief or damages you seek from the court.

-After the preliminary paperwork is filed, the civil litigation process requires attorneys to move towards their preparation for trial.
-If you are contemplating filing a civil case on your own, then you must also understand the applicable procedural rules.
+After the preliminary paperwork is filed, the civil litigation process requires attorneys to move toward their preparation for trial.
+If you are contemplating filing a civil law case on your own, then you must also understand the applicable procedural rules.

-Note: In most states, including Colorado, civil litigation parties that are business entities must be represented by a civil litigation lawyer.
+Note: In most states, including Colorado, parties that are business entities must be represented by a civil litigation attorney.

-The civil litigation process includes discovery.
-This where the parties without requesting from the other must provide to each other, the names of witnesses, documents and evidence intended to use at trial.
-This allows for meaningful evaluation of the strength of the other person’s case.
+The civil process includes discovery.
+This is where the parties without requesting from the other must provide to each other, the names of witnesses, documents, and evidence intended to use at trial.
+This allows for a meaningful evaluation of the strength of the other person’s case.

-Civil litigation lawyers often represent either plaintiff or defendant at trial.
-One important as aspect under the civil definition at trial is to understand that courts often have jurisdictional amounts.
+Civil litigation defense attorneys represent defendants at trial.
+One important aspect of the civil definition at trial is to understand that courts often have jurisdictional amounts.

-For example, each time a Colorado small claims court may hear a case where the dispute is less than $7500.00.
-Typically, civil litigation lawyers are prohibited to entering the case unless permitted to by the court.
+For example, each time Colorado small claims court may hear a case where the dispute is less than $7500.00.
+Typically, civil litigation defense lawyers are prohibited from entering the case unless permitted to by the court.

 Civil Litigation Defense and Trial

-Civil litigation lawyers have a challenging job.
-When at trial, defense attorneys take an adverse position, use the rule evidence and civil procedure to convince a judge or jury that your position is best suited by the law and that you should win the case.
+Civil defense lawyers have a challenging job.
+When at trial, civil litigation defense attorneys take an adverse position when it comes to litigation involving property, breach of contract or other civil matters, use the rule evidence and civil procedure to convince a judge or jury that your position is best suited by the law and that you should win the case.

-- Civil litigation law firms exhaust long hours of intense research and trial development.
+- Civil law firms exhaust long hours of intense research and trial development.

 The reason behind this rule stems from the fact that attorney fees can often exceed the amount that the parties are fighting over.
 As one can see, the civil litigation definition covers a variety of substantive legal areas.

-If you are involved in a complex civil dispute, you may want to discuss your specific case with an experienced civil litigation lawyer that has specific experience with your type of case.
-Call for a free initial consultation at 1-866-601-5518.
+If you are involved in a complex civil dispute, you may want to discuss your specific case with experienced civil litigation attorneys that has specific experience with your type of case.
+For legal advice or representation from our civil litigation defense lawyers, call for a free initial consultation at 1-866-601-5518.